Crash & Beyond: Causes and Consequences of the Global Financial Crisis Andrew Farlow, Oxford University Press

 I try to be as generous as I possibly can be regarding the work of a very wide range of global health colleagues as we collectively explore how to improve and advance global health policy.

-I have recently become adviser to a project to advise the German Parliament on 'innovative and alternative concepts for drug development to improve health in African countries'
+Adviser to a project to advise the German Parliament on 'innovative and alternative concepts for drug development to improve health in African countries'

 I am (just recently) working with a number of colleagues (UK, Africa, WHO) on a project on renal failure and transplantation in very resource-poor settings in Africa.
 The work is at a very early stage, but is emblematic of the extreme challenges, yet possibilities, of health care under extreme resource constraints.

-Oxford Conference on Innovation and Technology Transfer for Global Health (with the generous financial support of the Bill and Melinda Gates Foundation), and jointly in charge of conference dissemination strategy.
+Co-organiser Oxford Conference on Innovation and Technology Transfer for Global Health (with the generous financial support of the Bill and Melinda Gates Foundation), and jointly in charge of conference dissemination strategy.

 WHO Expert Working Group on R&D Financing: Expert testimony on evaluation framework, evaluation criteria and Inventory of financing proposals of the EWG.
 Over the years I have promoted the notion of policy makers looking at these issues through the lenses of ‘risk’ and ‘coordination’ and this is reflected here.
 My testimony is here.